Brandtweary/Cymbiont/README.md

 1. Set `manage_venv = false` in config.toml
 2. Activate your preferred environment
 3. Run bootstrap.sh to install dependencies into that environment, or follow the manual setup instructions, substituting the venv activation step with your environment manager's activation command.
+4. Run `python cymbiont.py` from the activated environment.